 Tuition & Fees

 View our Semester Tuition Rates Charts below for a detailed breakdown of expenses.
 Use our Net Price Calculator to estimate your expenses.
 Alabama and Tennessee residents pay the same tuition as Georgia residents.
-All other out of state residents pay the out of state tuition.
-See catalog for details.
+All other out-of-state residents pay the out-of-state tuition.
+See the catalog for details.

-Tuition is $184 per credit hour for Georgia residents and $350 per credit hour for out of state students, plus additional fees for background check, fingerprinting, POST application, physical, uniforms, and other items (approximately $600).
+Tuition for Basic POST Certification is $230 per credit hour for Georgia residents and $460 per credit hour for out-of-state students, plus additional fees for a background check, fingerprinting, POST application, physical, uniforms, and other items (approximately $600).

 Commercial Truck Driving

-Tuition is $132 per credit hour for Georgia residents and $264 for out of state students, plus fees for drug screening, DOT physical, CDL road test, MVR report and fuel surcharge (approximately $400).
+Tuition for Commercial Truck Driving is $132 per credit hour for Georgia residents and $264 for out-of-state students, plus fees for drug screening, DOT physical, CDL road test, MVR report, and fuel surcharge (approximately $400).

 - Books - Students are required to purchase the textbooks specified by their instructors for the courses they are taking.
 Textbooks and other supplies may be purchased in the campus bookstore.
-Cost will vary depending on the course.
+The cost will vary depending on the course.

 - Tools - Students in many programs will be required to purchase basic tools essential to their chosen career field.